dossiersolutions/team-bjorn/README.md

 #### button_server_ruby

 A button server that can be configured with json to perform actions when button events happen.
-Written in ruby.

-It is written in Ruby, so it requires Ruby to run.
-Run it like this:
+It is written in Ruby, so it requires Ruby to run:

     cd button_server_ruby
     ruby server.rb